NamiStuff/gameicons-font/README.md

 # Usage

-* get the .css file
+* install the .css file
 * add an icon: `<i class="gi gi-anchor"></i>`

 # Want to build it yourself?